-New Delhi, July 10, 2025 – The Supreme Court today upheld the Election Commission of India’s (ECI) authority to carry out a Special Intensive Revision (SIR) of electoral rolls in Bihar, while raising crucial concerns about its timing, documentation policies, and legal basis.
+New Delhi, July 10, 2025 – The Supreme Court today upheld the Election Commission of India’s (ECI) right to do a Special Intensive Revision (SIR) of the electoral rolls in Bihar.
+However, it raised important questions about the timing, documentation policies, and legal basis of the SIR.

 ⏱️ Timing Under Scrutiny